jspsych/jsPsych/docs/tutorials/hello-world.md

 ### Step 4: Use a plugin to print a message

 For this demo we want to show some text on the screen.
-This is exactly what the [jspsych-html-keyboard-response plugin](../plugins/jspsych-html-keyboard-response.md) is designed to do.
+This is exactly what the [html-keyboard-response plugin](../plugins/html-keyboard-response.md) is designed to do.
 To use the plugin, we need to load it with a `<script>` tag.

 ```html hl_lines="6"
 <!DOCTYPE html>